READING ROOM SERVICES

 - Designated socially distanced seating in the Reading Room

-- All materials, book supports, weights, microfilm reader etc. quarantined for 72 hours between use.
+- All materials, book supports, weights, microfilm reader etc. cleaned or quarantined in accordance with current guidance

 - Lockers and hard surfaces in the Reading Room cleaned regularly and between visits